greenm01/ec4x/docs/ec4x_specs.md

 **Raider Detection:**

 Starbases and Scouts have a chance to counter against cloaked fleets.
+Within this context "units" refer to either fleets containing Scouts or Starbases.

-Before combat, every ELI enabled fleet joining the battle space will detect for Raiders.
-The simplified pseudocode looks like this:
+Before combat, every ELI enabled unit joining the battle space will detect for Raiders.
+The simplified pseudo-code looks like this:

 ```
 for each eli_fleet in task_force1: